Loma Alta's Hidden Labyrinth

 oak manor labyrinth

 All in it's 2 miles (1 mile each way).
-Start at Glen fire road and hang a right on Oak Manor fire road to make your way to the top, where you’ll spot the labyrinth and bask in the beauty of Mount Tam, the skyscrapers of San Francisco, and seemingly endless rolling hills, currently green from recent rains.
+Start at Glen fire road and hang a right on Oak Manor fire road to make your way to the top, where you’ll spot the labyrinth and bask in the beauty of Mount Tam, the skyscrapers of San Francisco, and seemingly endless rolling hills.
+If there's been recent rain the hills can be a lush green.
 Walk the maze and soak in this idyllic open space.

 Trending Stories NorCal